pushpak1300/pushpak1300/README.md

 ### Pushpak Chhajed🍍

-##### I am Pushpak Chhajed from Mumbai, India who is Open Source and DevOps enthusiastic,Always learning new things, ready for discussions and making new projects, write blogs on Dev.to etc.
+##### I am Pushpak Chhajed from Mumbai, India who is Open Source and DevOps enthusiastic,Always learning new things, ready for discussions and making new projects, write blogs

 - 😄 Pronouns: He/him